9001/copyparty/README.md

 * if you are using media hotkeys to switch songs and are getting tired of seeing the OSD popup which Windows doesn't let you disable, consider https://ocv.me/dev/?media-osd-bgone.ps1

+* click the bottom-left `π` to open a javascript prompt for debugging

 ## searching